a2g2/QCourse511-2/bronze-qiskit/classical-systems/Probabilistic Operators.md

 # Playing with Matrixes
+We need to actually make a function that takes probabilistic operator and a probabilistic state, and then returns the new probabilistic state i.e. `Simple Matrix Multiplication`.

 Let's assume a situation: Some conditions are provided::
 Probabilistic_Operators
 whenever she gets a `head`, one euro is flipped;